sccoos/pfm-observable-dashboard/src/index.md

 <div class="card grid-colspan-2" style="padding: 0;"><div id="map-SD" style="height: 66vh; width: 100%;"></div></div>
 <div class="card grid-colspan-1">
 <p>
-Contoured is fraction of raw wastewater at ocean surface.
-A value of 1 is pure sewage and a value of zero is pure ocean water.
-Click play or use the scroll-bar to the left to see the forecast.
+Colored contour lines represent the fraction of raw wastewater forecasted to be at the ocean surface.
+A value of 1 is pure sewage (black) and a value of zero (light yellow) is pure ocean water.
+Click “Play” or use the scroll-bar to the left to see the forecast.

-Values are presented in powers of 10, so that 10-1 is 1:10 dilution or 10% raw sewage, 10-3 is 1:1000 dilution, 10-4 is 1:10,000 dilution. etc.
+Values are presented in powers of 10, such that 10-1 is 1:10 dilution or 10% raw sewage, 10-3 is 1:1000 dilution, 10-4 is 1:10,000 dilution, etc.

-Shoreline color represent swimmer risk based on wastewater fraction:  red is high risk, yellow is moderate risk, and green is low risk.
+Shoreline color represents swimmer risk based on wastewater fraction:  red is high risk, yellow is moderate risk, and green is low risk.

-Four swimming locations, Playas Tijuana, IB pier, Silver Strand, and Hotel del Coronado, are also particularly highlighted.
-Click on those locations to see more detail forecast
+Four swimming locations south to north – Playas Tijuana, Imperial Beach Pier, Silver Strand, and Hotel del Coronado – are labeled with coordinates.
+Click on those locations to see a more detailed forecast.

-More details are available at http://URL
+Additional information is available at http://URL

+*Questions should be addressed to EMAIL

 Funding provided by the State of California.
 </p>